Art & Music Class Descriptions

 You've dreamed about going to Hogwarts, and now is your chance to experience a year of magical classes!
 In this maker class, students will create projects inspired by their core classes at Hogwarts (Charms, Defense Against the Dark Arts, Herbology, Potions, and Transfiguration) and a Hogwarts guest professor.
 Students learn to work with a variety of materials and learn a broad range of crafting skills such as hand-sewing, painting, papercrafting (including precision cutting, folding, and stenciling) sculpting, and wireworking to create magical pieces inspired by the World of Harry Potter.

-Welcome to the third term at Hogwarts!
-In addition to your core wizarding classes, special projects will be inspired by guest Professor Flitwick such as Dragon Scale Face Paints and Floating Candles.
+Welcome to the fourth term at Hogwarts!
+In addition to your core wizarding classes, special projects will be inspired by guest Professor Lockhart such as Puff Bath Fizzies and a Book Safe.

 This is a great class for Harry Potter fans who love the magical world, even for those who have not read all of the books or watched all of the movies.
 Projects and class discussions are geared to not reveal significant series spoilers.
 Note: A few classes may include a Harry Potter-inspired food creation or personal care product.
 The ingredients will be identified in advance, and students with food or ingredient allergies or dietary restrictions will need to check before handling/consuming.
 Substitute ingredients cannot be provided for those with food allergies or restrictions.